 - You may find this works better in a different location (try a different room or garden)

-- Phase in feeding as demonstrated in the natural feeding video (below)
+- Phase in feeding as demonstrated in the natural feeding section above

 4. The 'grab & go' method

-德国赛车For rescue and other anxious dogs who won’t eat their food, who feel safest in their beds and under tables
+For a new rescue dog or anxious dogs who struggle eat their food and look worried and those who feel safest in their beds and under tables

-A dog who hides in his bed and refuses to eat is one who just needs to take their world in at a slower pace.
+A dog who hides in his bed and refuses to eat is one who just needs to take their world in at a slower pace right now.

-德国赛车These are dogs who may have just come to a new home and are in a state of shut down, welded into a corner or their crate or bed.
+These are dogs who may have just come to a new home and are in a state of shut down, welded into a corner, their crate or bed.